FORMBOT/Marathon_UpdateManager/README.md

 - Slicer Profiles
 - Assembly and Operation Manual
 - STL Files
-- Ofitial MODs and upgrades
+- Official MODs and upgrades
 - etc

 By selecting 'update' for the 'Marathon' component from the 'Update Manager' in the Mainsail interface, all the components mentioned above will be updated and saved in the '0__Marathon' folder in your 'config' menu.